OUXT-Polaris/detic_onnx_ros2/README.md

 [ ] Add config file for setting detection width / detic model type / vocaburary etc...
 [ ] Publish object mask.
 [ ] Inference with GPU.

+## Limitation
+Custom vocabulary will not be supported because of onnx model used in this package does not support it.